zyang946/trainTicket/trainTicket/Doc-gen/RequirementDocument.md

 			tic.RouteId = routeId and
 			tic.IsValid = false and
 			Ticket.allInstance()->includes(tic) and
-			self.CurrentTicket = tic and
+			CurrentTicket = tic and
-			self.CurrentAccout = accout and
-			self.CurrentRoute = route and
+			CurrentRoute = route and
 			result = true
 }
 ```